BrockU-4P02-Logistics-System/Frontend/README.md

 ## Authentication

-Users can sign in with Google accounts or use a custom email and password workflow.
+Users can sign in with their Google accounts or use a custom email/password workflow.

 ## Payments